Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 David E. Mills

-Vice President, Energy Supply Operations
+Vice President, Energy Operations

-Mills joined PSE in 2002 as the director of Energy Supply & Planning, responsible for power and natural gas trading, generating plant dispatch, merchant transmission issues, and the company’s long-term integrated resource planning.
-His team also managed integrating renewable resources in to PSE’s generation portfolio.
+From 2012 to 2015, Mills was vice president of Energy Supply Operations.
+Mills joined PSE in 2002 as the director of Energy Supply & Planning, responsible for power and natural gas trading, generating plant dispatch, merchant transmission issues, and the company's long-term integrated resource planning.
+His team also managed integrating renewable resources in to PSE's generation portfolio.

 Mills earned a degree in economics from Portland State University.
 He also served in the U.S. Navy.
 Mills is married and resides in Bellevue.